-2.3.6.3 Enable or disable the CPU Utilization Prediction setting
+2.3.6.3 Enable or disable the Prediction of CPU Utilization setting

-Enabling or disabling CPU Usage Prediction is applied to all nodes that are running Anomaly Detection for the virtual platform.
-When CPU Utilization Prediction is enabled, the accumulation of prediction data begins.
+Enabling or disabling CPU Usage Prediction is applied to all nodes that are running Anomaly Detection for the Vmware ESXi hosts.
+When Prediction of CPU Utilization is enabled, the accumulation of prediction data begins.
 Prediction starts three weeks after it is enabled.
 If the system detects an anomaly and CPU utilization is high, it displays the expected date, time, and value in [Solution] on the [Anomaly Detection] tab.

-You can enable or disable the CPU Utilization Prediction setting from the [Actions] button on the "Node List" screen.
+You can enable or disable the Prediction of CPU Utilization setting from the [Actions] button on the "Node List" screen.

-For details, refer to "4.10.2 Enable the CPU Utilization Prediction Setting" and "4.10.8 Disable the CPU Utilization Prediction Setting" in the "Operating Procedures."
+For details, refer to "4.11.2 Enable the Prediction of CPU Utilization Setting" and "4.11.8 Disable the Prediction of CPU Utilization Setting" in the "Operating Procedures."

-If you disable the CPU Utilization Prediction setting, the prediction data created is deleted.
+If you disable the Prediction of CPU Utilization setting, the prediction data created is deleted.